DevyaniBhonde/MyProject/README.md

-This is applications made by me
+This  applications are made by me